 - AdventHealth University

-70% of U.S. Adults describe themselves as spiritual in some way, and an overall majority of U.S. adults say they believe that people have a soul or a spirit — according to the latest research by Pew.
-When these individuals are suffering physically, emotionally, or spiritually, they may turn to chaplains — clergy who are professionally trained to offer faith-based guidance to others in times of stress or uncertainty.
+About 70% of U.S. adults describe themselves as spiritual in some way, and an overall majority of U.S. adults say they believe people have a soul or a spirit — according to the latest research by Pew.
+When these individuals are suffering physically, emotionally or spiritually, they may turn to a chaplain, a professionally clergy trained to offer faith-based guidance to others in times of stress or uncertainty.

-If you are a passionate and caring person interested in helping others spiritually, you may be wondering how to become a chaplain and what"s the role of a chaplain in relation to healthcare.
-You would want to begin our journey with a Master of Science in Spiritual Care.
+If you are a passionate, caring person interested in helping others spiritually, you may be wondering how to become a chaplain and what the role of a chaplain is in health care.
+You would want to continue your journey with a Master of Science in Spiritual Care.

 What Is a Chaplain?

 But what does a chaplain do besides offer spiritual guidance?
-Because chaplains are ordained ministers, they can officiate ceremonies such as weddings and funerals, and they can lead baptism services or provide final rites for patients who are passing away.
+Because chaplains are ordained ministers, they can officiate ceremonies such as weddings and funerals, lead baptism services or provide final rites for patients who are passing away.

-The role of chaplain is not exclusive to spiritual individuals.
-Chaplains can act as spiritual leaders for patients who do not belong to a specific religious community but are part of the majority of Americans who believe in a soul or spirit.
+The role of a chaplain does not exclude helping people who do not consider themselves religious.
+Chaplains can serve as spiritual leaders for patients who do not belong to a specific religious community but who, like most Americans, believe in a soul or spirit.

 What Does a Chaplain Do?

-The role of a chaplain may vary depending on the environment they work in.
-For example, many chaplains work in hospitals, hospice agencies, or military units.
+The role of a chaplain may vary depending on the environment in which they work.
+For example, many chaplains work in hospitals, hospice agencies or military units.

 So, what does a chaplain do in these settings?
 Let’s take a look.

-The primary role of a chaplain in a hospital is to offer spiritual support in the absence of a patient’s usual faith support system.
+The primary role of a hospital chaplain is to offer spiritual support when a patient’s typical faith community is unavailable.
 For example, if a patient’s hospitalization keeps them from attending religious services, a hospital chaplain can provide support.

-A chaplain can also serve patients who don’t have a spiritual leader or pastor.
+A hospital chaplain can also serve patients who don’t have a spiritual leader or pastor.
+You can learn more about the duties and responsibilities of a hospital chaplain here.

-Hospice chaplains can work as specialized ministers at the bedside of patients who have religious concerns.
-Patients who are terminally or critically ill can have conversations with chaplains about spirituality.
-Patients can even convert to a religion if they have that desire.
+Hospice chaplains can serve as specialized ministers at bedsides of patients with religious concerns.
+Patients who are terminally or critically ill can have spiritual conversations with chaplains.

-The role of a chaplain in a Hospice can be very similar to that of a social worker, in that they advocate for patients and their treatment options.
+The role of a hospice chaplain can be very similar to that of a social worker, in that they advocate for patients and their treatment options.
 Hospice chaplains also care for patients’ families, offering needed guidance and spiritual comfort.
 As professionals who work with patients, hospice chaplains plan and document their care and maintain professional records.

-A military chaplain offers counseling and spiritual support for military members who are dealing with personal or professional problems.
-The role of a chaplain in the military might entail serving as a confidant for a variety of military members and exhibiting an understanding of the unique military lifestyle.
+A military chaplain provides counseling and spiritual support to military members facing personal or professional challenges.
+The role of a military chaplain entails serving as a confidant for a variety of service members and exhibiting an understanding of the unique military lifestyle.

-Because of the spiritual diversity within the military, the role of a chaplain is to cooridinate nondenominational services for military units, giving spiritual guidance across a variety of belief systems.
+Because of the spiritual diversity present in the military, a chaplain's role is to coordinate nondenominational services for military units, providing spiritual guidance across a range of belief systems.

 Step 1: Earn a Degree

-Because of the important spiritual role of a chaplain throughout multiple settings, they need to be theologically educated.
+Because chaplains play important spiritual roles across multiple settings, they need a theological education.
 They begin by earning a bachelor’s degree in biblical studies or religious studies.
-Courses focus on church history, biblical worldviews, and critical thinking.
+Courses focus on church history, biblical worldviews and critical thinking.

 Many organizations require chaplains to have an advanced degree, such as a Master of Science in Spiritual Care, a master’s degree in divinity, or a similar degree.
-Graduate degrees prepare prospective chaplains for pastoral care in a variety of settings and can lead to a higher average chaplain salary.
+Graduate degrees prepare prospective chaplains for pastoral care across a variety of settings and can lead to higher average chaplain salaries.

 Step 2: Complete Training and Earn Certification

 There are a variety of certifications available to chaplains.
-What the right certifications are depends on the individual role of a chaplain.
-Some chaplains who work in healthcare choose a 12-week Clinical Pastor Education (CPE) training program through the Association for Clinical Pastor Education.
+The proper chaplain certification depends on the individual's role.
+Some chaplains in health care choose a 12-week Clinical Pastoral Education (CPE) program through the Association for Clinical Pastoral Education.
 Other training programs are offered through accredited organizations across the country.

 Additional certifications may be needed depending on where a chaplain works.
 For example, military, hospital, and hospice chaplains can be certified through the National Association of Catholic Chaplains, the Board of Chaplaincy Certification, or other professional organizations.